 Planisware decision makers have not placed priority on product changes or evolution requests that are not customer facing.
 For example, in Pro Web, control-A highlights visible lines for copying, but in my experience, only 300 or so lines actually copy in one operation.
 This fragmentation is supposedly ample for developers.Waiting for Planisware resolution--copying like the Pro tool in prior versions--may take many years, if ever.

-L2 features have grown during V6 releases, yet some longstanding legacy (L1) features, such as update and deletion macros, are not available apart from Web Pro.
-Future Planisware releases may "restore" macro functionality.
+Some longstanding legacy features introduced in OPX2, such as update and deletion macros, are not available in Planisware Enterprise.
+Future releases may "restore" macro functionality.